chombo-discharge/chombo-discharge/Convergence/AdvectionDiffusion/TemporalConvergence/README.md

-## Convergence/Electrostatics2D
+## Convergence/AdvectionDiffusion/TemporalConvergence

-This example computes convergence rates for the Electrostatics physics module.
+This example computes temporal convergence rates for Physics/AdvectionDiffusion.
-The solution errors are computed by coarsening a numerical solution with a finer (2x) resolution.
+The solution errors are computed by subtracting a solution with a finer time step.

 # Compilation